Nudge Theory Applications in Procurement

 Nudge Theory

-Nudge theory, developed by Richard Thaler and Cass Sunstein, subtly guides individuals towards better decisions without restricting their choices.
+Nudge theory, developed by Richard Thaler and Cass Sunstein, subtly encourages individuals to make better decisions without limiting their choices.
 It leverages behavioral science to predict behavior by altering the environment or context in which decisions are made.

 It logically derives from the Prospect Theory we discussed earlier.